jscriptcoder/speech-recognizer/README.md

   // CSS class for the trigger element indicating we're listening
   clsTriggerRecognizing: string;

+  // CSS class for the trigger element indicating no support.
+  clsTriggerNoSupport: 'speech-recognizer-trigger--no-support',

   // Will run when the user agent has started to capture audio. onaudiostart(event: SpeechRecognitionEvent, recognizer: Recognizer): void;